PySimpleGUI/PySimpleGUI/docs/Pythonic GUIs.md

     my_callback('My Button', values, ....)  # make your callback
 ```

-Experience has shown, however, that these "callbacks" are not used by most people.
-Often times the event is handled right on the spot, especially if the action to take is short.
+Experience has shown, however, that these "callbacks" are not used by most people using PySimpleGUI.
+Often the event is handled right on the spot, especially if the action to take is short and simple.

 ## The Fun Begins - Applying Python's Capabilities with GUIs